Hormonal pills are possible. Rating of the best contraceptives

 3. Desogestrel (lactinet, modell mam, charozetta)

-Which of the listed means is better to choose for permanent use?
-It is impossible to answer this question unambiguously.
-In different situations, different drugs will be more effective.
+Which of the following remedies is better to choose for regular use?
+It is impossible to answer this question unequivocally.
+Different drugs will be more effective in different situations.

 Selection of hormonal oral contraceptives

-The appointment of hormonal contraceptives is carried out by a gynecologist after examination and taking into account many factors: the age of the patient, the type of contraceptive, the dosage and type of the progestogen component, the dose of estrogen.
+The prescription of hormonal contraceptives is carried out by a gynecologist after examination and taking into account many factors: the patient’s age, type of contraceptive, dosage and type of progestogen component, dose of estrogen.

 The best new generation birth control pills contain progestogens such as gestodene, desogestrel, norgestimate, drospirenone.

-How to choose birth control pills according to age:
+How to choose birth control pills depending on age:

-1. For women under the age of 35, low-dose or microdose monophasic contraceptives, as well as triphasic contraceptives, including those containing desogestrel or drospirenone, are preferable.
+1. For women under 35 years of age, low-dose or micro-dose monophasic contraceptives are preferable, as well as triphasic ones, including those containing desogestrel or drospirenone.

-2. Women after 35-40 years of age are more suitable for monophasic drugs with desogestrel or drospirenone, pure progestins or microdose agents.
+2. For women over 35-40 years of age, monophasic drugs with desogestrel or drospirenone, pure progestins or microdoses are more suitable.

-The names of birth control pills should be checked with a doctor, because the prescription will most likely only list the active ingredients.
-The doctor now has no right to write the specific name of the drug in the prescription.
+The names of birth control pills should be checked with your doctor, because the prescription will most likely only list the active ingredients.
+The doctor currently does not have the right to write the specific name of the drug in the prescription.

 How to take birth control pills

-For many years, doctors have used the 21 + 7 scheme for constant intake.
-Now the “24 + 4” mode is becoming more widespread, that is, 24 days of admission, a break in admission of 4 days.
+For continuous use, doctors used the “21 + 7” scheme for many years.
+Nowadays, the “24 + 4” regimen is becoming more widespread, that is, 24 days of admission, a break in administration of 4 days.

-During the break, bleeding usually occurs, resembling menstruation.
-It can begin 2-3 days after stopping the intake and continue during the first days of taking a new package.
+During the break, bleeding usually occurs, reminiscent of menstruation.
+It may begin 2-3 days after stopping use and continue during the first days of taking a new package.

-There are regimens that allow you to shift the onset of this bleeding or reduce the number of such cycles during the year.
-These modes can be used for short periods of time, such as when traveling to a sporting event or vacation, before surgery, and so on.
-Modes for long-term use can be prescribed during treatment, anemia, as well as with the peculiarities of a woman's life, including sports and professional activities.
-In this case, the woman does not have menstruation for many weeks.
+There are regimens that allow you to delay the onset of this bleeding or reduce the number of such cycles during the year.
+These modes can be used for short periods of time, for example, when traveling to sports competitions or on vacation, before surgery, and so on.
+Regimens for long-term use can be prescribed during treatment, anemia, as well as for the characteristics of a woman’s life, including sports and professional activities.
+In this case, the woman does not have her period for many weeks.

-Long-term use of oral contraceptives without interruption is used for diseases of the genital organs, for example,.
-In addition, it increases the reliability of contraception and does not harm health.
+Long-term use of oral contraceptives without interruption is used for diseases of the genital organs, for example.
+In addition, it increases the reliability of contraception and does not cause harm to health.

-Tablets are taken orally, once a day, at the same time, with a small amount of water.
-For convenience, many modern contraceptives are available in special packages that make it easier to count days.
-If you skip taking the drug, you must follow the clear rules specified in the instructions.
-Most often, it is recommended to take the next pill as soon as possible and use barrier methods of contraception during this cycle.
+The tablets are taken orally, once a day, at the same time, with a small amount of water.
+For convenience, many modern contraceptives are available in special packaging that makes it easier to count days.
+If you miss taking the drug, you must follow the clear rules specified in the instructions.
+Most often it is recommended to take the next pill as soon as possible and use barrier methods of contraception during this cycle.

-Pregnancy after stopping the intake can occur at different times - from a month to a year.
-It depends on the state of health of the woman, her hormonal levels, ovarian function.
+Pregnancy after stopping treatment can occur at different times - from a month to a year.
+This depends on the woman’s health, her hormonal levels, and ovarian function.
 Taking oral contraceptives in cycles preceding pregnancy is safe for the unborn child.
-If pregnancy is suspected, oral contraceptives should be stopped immediately.
-However, using them in the early stages will also not harm the fetus.
+If pregnancy is suspected, immediate discontinuation of oral contraceptives is necessary.
+However, using them in the early stages will also not cause harm to the fetus.

-In some cases, short-term use of contraceptives for 3 months is used to stimulate ovulation after they are stopped, which increases the chance of becoming pregnant.
+In some cases, short-term use of birth control for 3 months is used to stimulate ovulation after stopping it, which increases the chance of getting pregnant.
 This property of hormonal contraceptives is used to treat infertility.

-How long can birth control pills be taken?
+How long can you take birth control pills?

-With regular monitoring by a gynecologist, good tolerance and effectiveness, such drugs have been used for several years.
+With regular monitoring by a gynecologist, good tolerability and effectiveness, such drugs are used for several years.
 If necessary, the medicine can be changed, but the method of hormonal contraception itself has proven itself very well for the treatment and prevention of female diseases.

-Cases of its use are not uncommon, especially if a woman uses primitive methods of protection (coitus interruptus).
+Cases of its use are not uncommon, especially if a woman uses primitive methods of contraception (coitus interruptus).
 It happens that a condom breaks or violence occurs.
 Every woman should know the names of emergency contraceptive pills.
-Most often, such means as Postinor, Escapel, Eskinor-F are used.
+The most commonly used products are Postinor, Escapelle, Eskinor-F.

-They must be taken within the first 72 hours after intercourse.
-It is not recommended to reuse the same drugs in the current menstrual cycle.
-Barrier methods of contraception should be used to prevent pregnancy.
-In case of repeated unprotected intercourse during the cycle, only emergency non-hormonal contraception using Danazol is used.
-Its effectiveness is much lower than levonorgestrel.
+They should be taken within the first 72 hours after sexual intercourse.
+Repeated use of the same drugs in the current menstrual cycle is not recommended.
+To protect against pregnancy, barrier methods of contraception should be used.
+In case of repeated unprotected sexual intercourse during the cycle, only emergency non-hormonal contraception using the drug Danazol is used.
+Its effectiveness is significantly lower than levonorgestrel.

 Side effects and contraindications

-One of the biggest myths about birth control pills is that they can cause cancer.
+One of the main myths about birth control pills is that they can cause cancer.
 Modern oral contraceptives do not cause cancer.
-On the contrary, in women using this method of contraception for 3 years, the frequency of endometrial cancer is reduced by half, the frequency of ovarian or intestinal cancer by a third.
+On the contrary, in women who use this method of contraception for 3 years, the incidence of endometrial cancer is reduced by half, and the incidence of ovarian or intestinal cancer is reduced by a third.

 Side effects are most often mild.
-At the beginning of the reception, they occur in a third of patients, then these phenomena are observed in every tenth woman.
+At the beginning of treatment, they occur in a third of patients, then these phenomena are observed in every tenth woman.

 Side effects of oral contraceptives: